theNorstroem/simple-generator/README.md

 # Install

-If you have Go installed:
+If you have Go 1.12.x installed:

 ```
-go get github.com/veith/simple-generator
+GO111MODULE=on go get -u github.com/veith/simple-generator@v0.1.3
 ```

 # Usage